It’s hard to know how big your HR team size should be, especially when there are no clear answers. Start by determining your necessary HR tasks.

 Stratus.hr has a “chat feature” built into the website for anyone to instantly chat with one of our representatives.

 Is outsourcing right for your business?
 Find out today!
-Let Stratus.hr give you a free quote customized to your specific needs.
+Book a consultation and let Stratus.hr give you a free quote customized to your specific needs.